 How can I detect a click outside of a React component using hooks?

-To detect a click outside using hooks, you can utilize the useRef and useEffect hooks.
-By creating a ref for the component and attaching event listeners to the mousedown events, you can check if the clicked element is outside the component and handle the click outside behavior accordingly.
+events, you can check if the clicked element is outside the component and handle the click outside behavior accordingly.

 How can I close a dropdown or menu when a user clicks outside of it in React?